There are thousands of people in about 50-separate Tea Party groups in Oklahoma.

 Dobson wants more conservative people in office.
 It's a desire other women in the movement share with her.

 "I want a Conservative, conservative values.
 I want to get that back in our country," said Angela Benner, Tea Party participant.

 "I don't think that your average Republican or your average Conservative necessarily looks at the Tea Party and says I'm ready to make a sign and go out and join them, but, I think they sympathize with them," said Bill Shapard, SoonerPoll CEO.

-Shapard says he expects the Tea Party to impact elections here, but, he's not sure how much.
-Shapard believes the movement will convince Republicans and Conservatives to get out the vote.
-However, Shapard does not expect the Tea Party to become a true third political party in Oklahoma.
+Shapard said he expects the Tea Party to impact elections here, but, he's not sure how much.
+Shapard said he believes the movement will convince Republicans and Conservatives to get out the vote.
+However, Shapard said he does not expect the Tea Party to become a true third political party in Oklahoma.

 "There is so much overlap of the Tea Party movement with Conservatives who in this state are probably Republican.
-I just don't see them ever saying,'Oh, I'm going to totally give up that Oklahoma Republican brand and go Tea Party,'" said Shapard.
+I just don't see them ever saying,'Oh, I'm going to totally give up that Oklahoma Republican brand and go Tea Party,'" Shapard said.

-People in the Tea Party movement who we talked to say they're not interested in creating a third party.
-They fear that will cause conservative candidates they support to lose.
+People in the Tea Party movement who the Oklahoma Impact Team talked to said they're not interested in creating a third party.
+They said they fear that would cause Conservative candidates they support to lose.